Cyber Safety Guide for Schools

 Theatre in education is a unique way to start conversations about cyber safety in the classroom.

 Educational theatre companies offer a creative and immersive learning experience for students.
-They can bring cyber safety education to life through storytelling, music and movement, and allow students to explore different emotions, perspectives and ideas in a safe space.
+They can bring cyber safety education to life through storytelling, music, movement, humour and relatable characters and allow students to explore different emotions, perspectives and ideas in a safe space.

 Theatre gives students the opportunity to see online safety scenarios played out in front of them and observe practical skills in action.